ABSN vs. BSN: Which One Should You Choose?

 The Degree

-Upon completing either program, students are awarded a Bachelor of Science in Nursing degree.
-This degree is popular for professionals who are already registered nurses (RNs) or for students preparing to take the NCLEX-RN exam to become licensed as an RN.
+Upon completing either program, you earn a BSN degree.
+This degree is popular for professionals who are already registered nurses (RNs) or for students preparing to take the NCLEX-RN exam to become licensed as RNs.

 The University Options

-Many universities offer both ABSN and RN to BSN programs.
-Students can apply to their chosen university and generally find both programs available, offering similar faculty and student support.
+Many universities offer both ABSN and traditional BSN programs.
+You can apply to your chosen university and generally find both programs offering similar faculty and student support.

 The Potential for Career Advancement

-While prospective nurses can earn an RN license without a BSN degree, taking the next step and earning a bachelor’s degree is a crucial step for career advancement.
-According to a 2023 study by the American Association of Colleges of Nursing, almost 70% of employers strongly prefer new hires to have at least a BSN degree.
+While prospective nurses can obtain an RN license without a BSN degree, taking the next step and earning a bachelor’s degree is a crucial step for career advancement.
+According to the most recent new graduate employment data from the American Association of Colleges of Nursing, 25% of hospitals and health care facilities required nurses to possess a bachelor’s degree or higher, while nearly 70% of employers expressed a strong preference to hire BSN graduates over those with less clinical education.

 Salary Expectations

-Holding a BSN can increase salary potential for nurses.
-According to the compensation website Payscale, those with an Associate Degree in Nursing (ADN) earned an average base salary of $76,000 per year as of 2024.
-Those with a BSN degree, on the other hand, earned an average salary of $93,000 per year as of 2024.
+The U.S. Bureau of Labor Statistics (BLS) reports that the median annual salary for RNs in 2024 was approximately $93,600.
+Nurses in the upper tenth percentile earned more than $135,000.
+Holding a BSN can increase salary potential.
+According to the compensation website Payscale, those with an Associate Degree in Nursing (ADN) earned a median base salary of $80,000 per year as of 2025.
+Those with a BSN degree, on the other hand, earned a median salary of $99,000 per year as of 2025.

 How Are ABSN vs. BSN Programs Different?

-A BSN program, on the other hand, accepts applications from students who hold a high school diploma or associate’s degree.
+A BSN program, on the other hand, accepts applications from students who hold a high school diploma or an associate degree.

 ABSN vs. BSN: Which One Is Better?